ImperialCollegeLondon/RSEBlog/docs/posts/20241127_tutorial_git_github.md

 # Git and GitHub for efficient project management and collaboration: a mini-tutorial

 Version control is an essential part of software development good practices, specially when combined with an online repository that enables easy collaboration with other people.
-One of the most common tool combination is using `git` for version control and `GitHub` as the online repository.
+One of the most common tool combination is using `git` for version control and `GitHub` as the online hosting repository.

 Despite being more common nowadays, and despite the long term benefits it brings to the table, many software development done in a research environments like universities does not use version control, maybe because researchers do not know about it or because they do not know how to do it right, seeing it more as a burden.
 This mini-tutorial on Git and, specially, GitHub aims to help users with those first steps and point them in the right direction to learn more about the topic.